hardcorefactions/SAReplacer/README.md

 store = "store.vexpvp.club" # This is an example
 domain = "vexpvp.club" # This is an example
 ```
 Only python3 required.
-No imports or sketchy stuff.
+No need to download any modules.